 The redevelopment of the Visitor Plaza at the region’s largest tourist attraction will be a major drawcard for tourists to the Orana region as well as residents from the local Dubbo community.

 Mr Sartor said it was a unique public space that will offer visitors the opportunity to experience part of the Zoo for free.

-“The redevelopment has revitalised the 30 year old building and now sets the scene for the exploration of the Zoo and its wildlife,” Mr Sartor said.
+"The redevelopment has revitalised the entrance area and now sets the scene for the exploration of the Zoo and its wildlife," Mr Sartor said.

 "It showcases the Zoo’s role in community education and Australian and International conservation.

 "The NSW Government and Taronga Conservation Society Australia have funded this $5.5 million project, which sees the services at the Zoo streamlined along with a new free access area for visitors.

 "The redevelopment has included a number of environmental aspects including the use of natural light and ventilation to save on energy and the drainage of all stormwater from the area going into the Savannah Lake.

 "Over 10, 000 plants - most of which are native to inland NSW - have also been planted in this area."

 The redevelopment has been beneficial to Dubbo’s local community with up to 110 workers across 22 trades being employed throughout the various stages of construction.